-So if ever there was a post title to confuse and cause a little ambivalence, it's gotta be this one.
+That title.
+As weird for me to say, as it is for you to hear.
 I mean, Israel.
 Jerusalem.
 Hanging out.
-Those words can't possibly go together, can they!?
-Well, surprise surprise as Jerusalem really is quite the place to 'hang out' despite its religious significance, heavily disputed ground or that it's the cultural melting pot of all melting pots!
+Those words can’t possibly go together, can they!?
+Well, surprise surprise as Jerusalem really is quite the place to ‘hang out’ despite its religious significance, heavily disputed ground or that it’s the cultural melting pot of all melting pots!

 Considering just how many countries surprised you and I last year, I have to say that all things considered Israel is super-high on the list of the surprise pile along with two other old favourites from 2015, Malta and Poland.
 (Though to be fair pretty much all of the Balkans could be considered for that accolade).